 Human suffering vs. animal suffering

-In many ways, the problem of animal suffering is even more problematic than the problem of human suffering, because the standard explanations for evil are worthless when applied to animals.
+In many ways, the problem of animal suffering is even more problematic than the problem of human suffering, because many of the standard explanations for evil are worthless when applied to animals.

 For example, Christianity teaches us “It’s our own fault we suffer, it is a consequence of sin and the fall of man, and we are all sinners like Adam.”
 But animals did not sin against God, and therefore should not be punished as equals.
 They seem to suffer only as collateral damage in a conflict between man and God.

-Or Christianity reasons, “It’s okay that we suffer, because God will reward us eternally in heaven,” but these animals receive no such reward (more on this below).
+Or Christianity reasons, “It’s okay that we suffer, because God will reward us eternally in heaven,” but these animals receive no such reward.

-And the overwhelming majority of this gratuitous suffering takes place completely outside the view of man.
+And the overwhelming majority of animal suffering takes place out of view.
 If an animal suffers and no one sees it, is there a good reason to allow it?
-If not, how shall we excuse our benevolent God from the unreasonable amount of suffering He created?
+If not, how shall we excuse our benevolent God from the gratuitous amount of suffering he created?

 Do animals feel pain?

-If innocent animals suffer, then God is not benevolent, for a benevolent God would seek to eliminate any suffering that wasn’t absolutely necessary.
-So the theologian is in the unenviable position of having to explain why a good God does bad things.
+The believer is then placed in the unenviable position of having to defend why a good God would allow such bad things to happen to innocent creatures.
 One such explanation is to completely deny that animals feel pain.

 17th-century Catholic philosopher René Descartes argued that animals were just like machines, and they could not feel pain because they did not have a spiritual mind (an idea that later became widely accepted).